Skip to main content

 • Place a ballast in the baggage compartment.
 A BRS (85 lbs) works very well.

-• (much simpler) Aggressively trim up for landing.
+• Aggressively trim up for landing.

 Which model/year of Cessna 182 is the best?